 This stage adaptation is brought to the Open Air Theatre by Christopher Sergel – the writer of Fame, Get Smart, Meet Me In St Louis and Cheaper by the Dozen.
 He took over 20 years to adapt this wonderful novel to the stage and premiered initially at the Paper Mill Playhouse in Millburn, New Jersey in 1991.

-Set in the beautiful landscaped grounds of London, this atmospheric venue is surrounded by trees twinkling that are sure to entice anybody that is staying in one of the many central London hotels.
+Set in the beautiful landscaped grounds of London, this atmospheric venue is surrounded by trees twinkling that are sure to entice anybody that is staying in one of the many 5 star luxury hotels london.